1,000+ Opportunities

 Any opinions, findings, conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of NASA.
 NH Space Grant Consortium © 2025

-Based on current listing details, eligibility includes: Universities and colleges in New Hampshire (e. g. , UNH, Dartmouth, Plymouth State) and their faculty.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Universities and colleges in New Hampshire (e. g. , UNH, Dartmouth, Plymouth State) and their faculty.
+Confirm the full requirements in the official notice before applying.

-The current target date is February 12, 2027.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for New Hampshire Space Grant Consortium (NHSGC) Higher Education Programs are due February 12, 2027.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.